Encoding is sometimes used informally to refer to transcoding more generally.

 Video encoding is a process for making video files smaller through compression.
 You may often see the term “transcoding” used interchangeably with “encoding.”
 Transcoding is the process of decoding (uncompressing) from one codec then encoding (compressing) it into another.
-Encoding on its own really only happens when the video is first captured, from light into something digital.
+Encoding on its own really only happens when video is first captured, whether from a camera or a digitally composed camera.
 In video, the term encoding is most commonly used to refer to the latter part of transcoding.
 Learn more about encoding.

 Mux Video is an API-first platform, powered by data and designed by video experts to make beautiful video possible for every development team.